alflanagan/MarksManager/README.md

 ## Firefox Gets Smart

-Now, Firefox will back up your bookmarks to a beautifly simple JSON format, and restore from the same.
+Now, Firefox will back up your bookmarks to a beautifully simple JSON format, and restore from the same.
 So i put some Python scripts together.

 ## What Can This Do?